nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 - **DataStore Reference Numbers.** When developing a report and data packages, DataStore references should be created as early in the process as practicable.
 While the report and data packages are in development, these should not be activated.

-- **Report Numbers.** If you are planning to publish a data release report with an official DRR number, please contact the IMD Deputy Chief with the Data Store reference number associated with the DRR.
+- **Report Numbers.** If you are planning to publish a data release report with an official DRR number, please contact the IMD Deputy Chief with the DataStore reference number associated with the DRR.

 - **Persistent Identifiers.** Digital object identifiers (DOIs) will be assigned to all DRRs and concurrently-published data packages.
 DOIs will resolve to a DataStore Reference; DOIs are reserved when a draft reference is initiated in DataStore.